What are the 25 best foods to eat for healthy gums?

 Taking care of one’s teeth is truly a lifelong journey.
 It starts by brushing regularly.
 2-3 times a day is ideal, and the ADA (American Dental Association) also recommends using a toothpaste with fluoride.
 Here are some of the toothpastes we recommend.
 Brushing is also key because it helps eliminate plaque and food, which creates a sticky white residue on your teeth, and contains large amounts of bacteria.

 When it comes to choosing a toothbrush, there are many different choices.
 Some of our patients prefer electric toothbrushes, others do not.
-There are many different toothbrushes on the market, but this electric toothbrush model is one of our favorites.

 Another key step in maintaining optimal dental health, is flossing regularly.
 It is best to buy floss in bulk, if you are looking to not only save money, but to never be without it, so you can always have fresh and clean teeth.
 There are a number of great flossing options on the market, and in fact there is very little difference between most varieties.
-One of our favorites can be found here.

 We also recommend daily use of a mouthwash, usually after every brushing.
 This is – in our opinion – the best mouthwash on the market.
 Eating a diet low in sugar, and high in nutrients, is also critical in maintaining good dental health.
 Be sure to also drink plenty of water, and cut out beverages which can cause harm to the enamel of your teeth, like soda (even diet).

 All of these practices can help you maintain healthy gums throughout your life.
 Avoiding gum disease and other diseases by eating healthy foods is just one way to avoid tooth loss.
 Contact By Design Dental for a free consultation if you have questions about dental implants.